• Home

 However, this is GREAT, SIMPLE & CLEAR!

 How hard is it for a council to write these few words.
 TODAY.
-Some councils have been advocated at for years and require presentations 50 pages deep.

 note: the 'member of the owners household' is very easy to overcome.
 Ask the Q+A's session for the answer to this.